patinfo98/pwa/Readme.md

 ## Alternative Approach: ECS Continuous Deployment

 For an alternative approach using Amazon ECS for containerized deployments, please refer to the [ECS CD Pipeline Documentation](./.doc/ECS.md), where we explain how to leverage Amazon ECS and GitHub Actions to automate your deployments on a serverless environment using AWS Fargate.

+## Backend Test

+## Installs

+Istall these Packages before running the Tests

+    npm install --save-dev ts-jest
+    npm install --save-dev jest-environment-jsdom
+    npm install --save-dev babel-jest

+to run Backend-test run the command

+    npm test

+## Known Issues

+Structure of the code need the installation of babel, ts-jest and jest environment-jsdom

+Couldn't get around the error that the line  **getData(onFetched);** throws an error in the tests.
+To run the backend-tests the **getData(onFetched);** line in [addpoll.js](addpoll.js) and [editProfile.js](editProfile.js) must be removed or made to a comment.